 The Exit-Row Seat

-These seats are generally further back in the plane so if you’ve got to run off in a hurry, don’t book an exit-row seat.
-For longer flights, I’m usually quite complacent.
-I mean, if I’m going to spend 11 hours on a plane, an extra 15 minutes to disembark isn’t probably going to make huge difference.
+Exit-row seats are generally further back in the plane so if you’ve got to run off in a hurry, don’t book them.
+For longer flights, I’m usually satisfied.
+Chances are, if I’m going to spend 11 hours on a plane, an extra 15 minutes to disembark isn’t probably going to make huge difference.

-The other main disadvantage is that you have to be willing to assist in the event of an emergency.
-I know it’s just a spiel but hopefully shit never happens.
-Just be a good passenger and go over the emergency procedure card from time to time to refresh your memory.
-It doesn’t hurt and, who knows, you may even save someone’s life one day.
+The other main disadvantage is that passengers seated in the exit row have to be willing to assist in the event of an emergency.
+Be sure to go over the emergency procedure card from time to time to refresh your memory.

 Advantages: Traditional IFE and tray table placement, under-seat storage